jeongyoonlee2015/jeongyoonlee2015/README.md

 ### Hi there I'm Joy 👋
 welcome to my GitHub.
-I am a undergraduate student in South Korea.<br>
+I am an undergraduate student in South Korea.<br>
 I'm interested in Digital forensics and Software Engineering.<br>

 #### 🔭  Languages